sjbarag/brs/README.md

 _brs_.triggerKeyEvent("OK", true)
 ```

-Note: if you call this function with a non-remote key string, this function will append `Lit_` to the string, which is how RBI behaves.
+Note: if you call this function with a non-remote key string, this function will prepend `Lit_` to the string, which is how RBI behaves.
 See the [Brightscript docs](https://developer.roku.com/docs/references/scenegraph/component-functions/onkeyevent.md) for a list of the remote keys.
 For example:

 ```brs
 ' in the test case